KCL-BMEIS/OOP/week1A.md

 --
 In general, it is essential for code to *validate* its inputs and check its assumptions before running the relevant section of code
 --

+It is also important to report the *reasons* for any failures, along with any relevant information
-- it is also very helpful for users of your program (including yourself!) to quickly figure out what might have gone wrong!
+- this will be very helpful to you and your users when trying to figure out what might have gone wrong!

 --